 Vacation is paid time off from work.
 The Association recognizes that all employees need to have an opportunity to balance work and leisure to promote well-being and health.
-Vacation time is intended to give the employee a break from the responsibilities of the job and a time to enjoy the company of friends and family.

 - 1. Central Administration maintains a schedule of vacation rates.
 Rates are determined by negotiations with the funding bodies, authorized by the Board of Directors and at least meets the minimum requirements of the Employment Standards Act. - 2.
 Specific rates for each employee are based on their anniversary date and calculated as follows: - first year 6% of earnings or three weeks - second year 8% of earnings or four weeks - after five complete years, vacation pay will increase at the rate of .4% until a maximum of 10% or five weeks of paid vacation is reached - after 15 complete years 10.4% of earnings - after 20 complete years 10.8% of earnings - 3.
 All full time employees are expected to take advantage of their full entitlement during their anniversary year. - 4.
 Part time employees will receive their vacation earnings on every pay. - 5.
-If an employee goes from full time to part time, any accumulated vacation pay will be taken in paid time off.
-In extraordinary situations, accumulated vacation will be paid out prior to change to part time status. - 6.
+If an employee goes from full time to part time, accumulated vacation will be paid out prior to change to part time status. - 6.
 Vacation accounts may not exceed the maximum annual entitlement unless prior approval has been given. - 7.
 Vacation time must be arranged and approved by the employee's immediate supervisor in consideration of the support requirements of the people receiving the support services.
+Vacation requests that exceed 3 weeks consecutively require approval from Director or Executive Director. - 8.
+Vacation Requests are to follow the schedule listed below.
+June-Sept